opencv/opencv/modules/ml/doc/neural_networks.rst

 Neural Networks
 ===============

+.. highlight:: cpp

-ML implements feed-forward artificial neural networks, more particularly, multi-layer perceptrons (MLP), the most commonly used type of neural networks.
+ML implements feed-forward artificial neural networks or, more particularly, multi-layer perceptrons (MLP), the most commonly used type of neural networks.
 MLP consists of the input layer, output layer, and one or more hidden layers.
-Each layer of MLP includes one or more neurons that are directionally linked with the neurons from the previous and the next layer.
+Each layer of MLP includes one or more neurons directionally linked with the neurons from the previous and the next layer.
 The example below represents a 3-layer perceptron with three inputs, two outputs, and the hidden layer including five neurons:

 .. image:: pics/mlp.png